IOTechSystems/xrt-examples/AzureSphere/README.md

 `azsphere device list-attached`

-* The HostName is the IOT Hub host name and can be found using the [Azure Portal](https://portal.azure.com/) or using the command:
+* The HostName is the IOT Hub host name and can be found using the [Azure Portal](https://portal.azure.com/) or using the command (replace HubName with the name of your IOT hub):

-`az iot hub show --name IOTechHub | grep hostName`
+`az iot hub show --name HubName | grep hostName`

-* The Device Provisioning Service ID Scope can be found using the portal or the command:
+* The Device Provisioning Service ID Scope can be found using the portal or the command (replace DPSName with the name of your Device Provisioning Service):

-`az iot dps show --name IOTechDPS | grep idScope`
+`az iot dps show --name DPSName | grep idScope`

 ![Azure Export Config](AzureExportConfig.svg)